United States Numbered Highway System: Numbering

 In the 1950s, the numbering grid for the new Interstate Highway System was established as intentionally opposite from the U.S. grid insofar as the direction the route numbers increase.
 Interstate Highway numbers increase from west-to-east and south-to-north, to keep identically numbered routes geographically apart in order to keep them from being confused with one another, and it omits 50 and 60 which would potentially conflict with US 50 and US 60.
 (Note: Exceptions to this rule do occur.)

 In the U.S. Highway system, three-digit numbers are assigned to spurs of one or two-digit routes.
 US 201, for example, splits from US 1 at Brunswick, Maine, and runs north to Canada.
-Not all spurs travel in the same direction as their "parents"; some are connected to their parents only by other spurs, or not at all, instead only traveling near their parents, Also, a spur may travel in different cardinal directions than its parent, such as US 522, which is a north–south route, unlike its parent US 22, which is east–west.
-As originally assigned, the first digit of the spurs increased from north to south and east to west along the parent; for example, US 60 had spurs, running from east to west, designated as US 160 in Missouri, US 260 in Oklahoma, US 360 in Texas, and US 460 and US 560 in New Mexico.
-As with the two-digit routes, three-digit routes have been added, removed, extended and shortened; the "parent-child" relationship is not always present.
+Not all spurs travel in the same direction as their "parents"; some are connected to their parents only by other spurs, or not at all, instead only traveling near their parents.
+A spur may travel in different cardinal directions than its parent, such as US 522, which is a north–south route, unlike its parent US 22, which is east–west.

+As originally assigned, the first digit of the spurs increased from north to south and east to west along the parent.
+For example, US 60 had spurs, running from east to west, designated as US 160 in Missouri, US 260 in Oklahoma, US 360 in Texas, and US 460 and US 560 in New Mexico.
+As with the two-digit routes, three-digit routes have been added, removed, extended and shortened.
+The "parent-child" relationship is not always present.

 AASHTO guidelines specifically prohibit Interstate Highways and U.S. Routes from sharing a number within the same state.
 As with other guidelines, exceptions exist across the U.S.

 Some two-digit numbers have never been applied to any U.S. Route, including 37, 39, 47, 86, and 88.